transformerlab/transformerlab-docs/for-teams/running-a-task/task-submission.md

 ## High‑level ways to submit tasks

-There are two main ways to submit tasks; they share the same underlying task metadata and providers:
+There are three main ways to submit tasks; they share the same underlying task metadata and providers:

 - **GUI (recommended if you prefer a visual workflow)**
   - In an experiment’s **Tasks** tab, click **New** to open the **Add New Task** dialog.